kalsandbrook/CS39440-Major-Project/docs/Final_Report/kas143_ProjectReport_2024.typ

   However, a likely candidate is to make use of the QSettings#footnote[https://doc.qt.io/qt-6/qsettings.html] class provided by the Qt Framework.

   The QSettings class acts as an abstraction around the platform-specific settings storage system (such as the Windows Registry or property lists on MacOS).
 This class allows for easy storage and retrieval of settings, and is cross-platform, making it an ideal choice for this project.
-This class also provides plenty of fallback systems, making the application more robust and resilient to errors.
+This class also provides plenty of fallback systems, increasing robustness and resilience to failure.

-  There is a potential for settings to not be entirely necessary for this project, as the application is relatively simple and does not require many settings to be stored.
-Although, it is good practice to plan for this eventuality.
+  There is a potential for settings to not be entirely necessary for this project, as the  scope is relatively simple and does not require many settings to be stored.
+Although, it would be in the interest of future development to plan for this eventuality.

   === Icons and Other Assets

-  The application will make use of icons to represent various actions and objects in the application.
+  As a part of the UI, icons will be used to represent various actions and objects in the application.
 These icons will be sourced from the Breeze Icon Theme@breeze-icons, which is the default icon theme for the KDE Plasma Desktop Environment.
 This icon theme is licensed under the LGPL, which allows for the use of the icons in this project.
 However, the use of breeze icons will introduce some dependencies on the KDE Frameworks, which introduces a dependency on the Linux operating system.
 In order to mitigate this, fallback icons should be provided in the event that the Breeze Icon Theme is not available.

-  When storing user-generated assets, such as game icons, the application will store these in a directory named `icons` in the same directory as the database file.
-This will allow for easy access to the icons, and will ensure that the application is following best practices for data storage on Linux systems.
+  When storing user-generated assets, such as game icons, these are stored in a directory named `icons` in the same directory as the database file.
+This will allow for easy access to the icons, and will ensure that app data is mostly located inside of a single directory.
 Game Icons will be named accordant to the format `{gameName}-{randomIdentifier}-icon.png`, to ensure that the icons are unique and easily identifiable.\

-  Game Icons that are no longer in use will be deleted from the directory, to ensure that the application is not storing unnecessary data.
+  Game Icons that are no longer in use will be deleted from the directory, to ensure that unnecessary data is not being stored.
 This will be done by checking the database for games that no longer exist, and deleting the corresponding icon file.
+This check will occur whenever a game is deleted from the library, and upon startup.

-  In order to achieve this functionality, a class will be created to handle the storage, retrieval and removal of icons.
-This class will be responsible for ensuring that the icons are stored in the correct location, and that the application is able to access them when required.
+  In order to achieve this functionality, a class (`GameIconController`) will be created to handle the storage, retrieval and removal of icons.
+This class will be responsible for ensuring that the icons are stored in the correct location, and that the relevant permissions are present in order to access them when required.
 This class will also be responsible for deleting icons that are no longer in use.

   == User Interface